 S3 backups

 Once the seed backup is complete, all subsequent backups are incremental and are generated based on the policy’s configured schedule.
-The seed backup may take a while to complete if the number and size of the objects is large.
-You can opt to enable a backup window and specify a start and end time, and a time zone, to generate a backup.
-Backups will only be performed within the specified window.
+The seed backup might take a while to complete if the number and size of the objects is large.

 To set up protection for your Amazon S3 buckets, you must first connect to the AWS environment through Clumio see Connecting an AWS account.